SophieFlentge/Data-Science-Role-Take-Home-Test/README.md

     - This file holds the query to answer section three of the test.
     - This file can be opened as a Jupyter Notebook.
 Information of dependencies and packages are described in this file.

-Datasets are in CSV format, there are 3 of them.
+Datasets are in CSV format, there are 4 of them.
 These will need to be downloaded and placed in your working directory prior to opening sections 2 & 3
+* I cannot upload fullbas as file is too large for github, but I assume you guys will have access to it.